 To disinfect rainwater, you can have 2.3 fluid ounces of chlorine per 1,000 gallons of water.
 It also depends on the quantity of water, temperature, and pH level.
 Meanwhile, if you wish to use chlorine still but would like to reduce its harm, you can do the following:

 Remove the by-products of chlorine by employing another purification process such as reverse osmosis.

 Use filters to remove the particulates or organics in the water before treating it with chlorine.

 To remove the smell and the taste of chlorine in the drinking water, you can use an activated carbon filter or charcoal filter.
 This system is made of coconut shells, carbon, and other eco-friendly solution.

 The last method of filtering rainwater is through solar pasteurization.
 This system is labor-intensive, unlike all other methods.

 To do this, fill a Ziploc bag with the rainwater, place the bad on two feet of aluminum foil, and place the shiny part on a sunny place in your home.
-You need to let the bag stay heated under the sun for several hours and it should remain at about 160 degree-Fahrenheit or higher.
+It would be best if you let the bag stay heated under the sun for several hours, and it should remain at about 160 degree-Fahrenheit or higher.
 With this, the water-borne bacteria can be eliminated in the water.

-Although this method can time consuming and laborious, doing such method is beneficial to produce clean drinking water harvested from the rain.
+Although this method can be time-consuming and laborious, doing such a method is beneficial to produce clean drinking water harvested from the rain.

-In sum, rainwater is free and you don’t have to pay for it.
-It is one of the renewable sources of water and it can stay for longer period of time.
-However, you need to process it so it can be converted to safe and clean water that you can use inside your house, farm, and to tend your animals.
+In sum, rainwater is free, and you don’t have to pay for it.
+It is one of the renewable sources of water, and it can stay for a more extended period.
+However, it would be best if you processed it to be converted to safe and clean water that you can use inside your house, farm, and tend your animals.

-There are various methods of harvesting water which people has been using for many years.
-Apart from these methods, there are also several ways on how to filter rainwater so you can drink it.
-One of which is through the use of the Berkey Water Filters that you can buy here on our website.
+There are various methods of harvesting water that people have been using for many years.
+Apart from these methods, there are also several ways to filter rainwater to drink it.
+One of which is through the Berkey Water Filters that you can buy here on our website.